shivashant25/Threat-Protection-with-XDR/Labguide/lab1_sentinel_workspace.md

 ## Lab scenario

-In this lab, participants will explore a pre-configured Azure Sentinel workspace, investigating security incidents, configuring automated responses, and analyzing data to strengthen threat detection and response capabilities within the Azure environment
+In this lab, participants will explore a pre-configured Azure Sentinel workspace, investigating security incidents, configuring automated responses, and analyzing data to strengthen threat detection and response capabilities within the Azure environment.

 ## Lab objectives